How to Reduce

 - Understanding mobile app development cost.

-- 7 tips to reduce the cost of app development.
+- 7 actionable tips to reduce the cost of app development.

 - 3 mistakes to avoid when trying to save money on mobile app development costs.